 – exhibit extreme homesickness when away from home

 – refuse to be left alone in a room

 – refuse to sleep in a room alone

-– suffer nightmares that centre around themes of abandonment, rejection and separation from caregivers
+– suffer nightmares that center around themes of abandonment, rejection, and separation from caregivers

 – exhibit extreme distress when separated from primary caregivers or when anticipating such separation